Raabi91/powermanager/README.md

 # Powermanger for mainsail
-this script will be good for on and off the printer over wireless plugs (wifi or 466mhz) an u can also use the Gpio an it will also have a Autoshutdown funktion for it
+this script will be good for on and off the printer over wireless plugs (wifi or 466mhz) an u can also use the Gpio an it will also have a Autoshutdown funktion for it.

+when you can use a shell command to set the state of your Plug

+at my sampel i will use raspberry-remote with a 466mhz modul

 it will use the power control panel at mainsail, the power funktion from moonraker and the shell addon for klipper